ihavethatonvinyl/blog/content/essays/traffic-the-low-spark-of-high-heeled-boys/index.md

 +++
-title = 'Traffic, The Low Spark of High Heeled Boys' slug = 'traffic-the-low-spark-of-high-heeled-boys' draft = true date = '2024-12-16T14:25:46-0500'
+title = "Nate Patrin on Traffic's \"The Low Spark of High Heeled Boys\"" slug = 'traffic-the-low-spark-of-high-heeled-boys' draft = true date = '2024-12-16T14:25:46-0500'

 [params]
-  featured = 'false'
+  featured = 'true'

   [params.author]
     id = 'npatrin'
     name = 'Nate Patrin'

 +++
-*by Nate Patrin*

 ![img-1734377146768117000.jpg](./img-1734377146768117000.jpg)
 One of the things I miss the most about my early years of crate digging was the